VitalPBX/VitalPBX_Google_Assistant/README.md

 3.- To create a new project, type a name in the Project name box and click CREATE PROJECT.<br>

-4.- If you created a new project, click the Device registration box near the bottom of the page.
+4.- Click the Device registration box near the bottom of the page.
 If you imported a previously-created project, this box will not be displayed; select the Device registration tab (under ADVANCED OPTIONS) from the left navbar.<br>

 Keep this browser tab open.
 You will use it to register a device model in a later step.<br>